DantuNandiniDevi/Caravel_pcb/README.md

 - Initializing the value present in .bss section (block start symbol) to zero.
 The .bss section address starts from _sbss to _ebss .

+NOTE :
-NOTE : - The .data section and .bss section are present in RAM (as described in linker file) with the origin address of 0x01000000.
+- The .data section and .bss section are present in RAM (as described in linker file) with the origin address of 0x01000000.
 - The program code to run after reset and other data are present in the Flash with origin address 0x10000000.
+- The Bootcode is executed using Execute-In-Place (XIP) method.
+- Execute-In-Place (XIP) is a method of executing code directly from the serial Flash memory without copying the code to the RAM.
+The serial Flash memory is seen as another memory in the MCU's memory address map.
 - The _sidata of .data section is 0x10000210. which stated as _etext is the diassembly file.

 - Setting the CS (Chip Select) bit HIGH and IO0 as output through SPI control register at address 0x28000000 and enabling manual control of SPI.